Page Contents

 Let’s start with a big statement; I absolutely love Canada.
 I just feel at home here, and I’ve only been to 3 out of 10 provinces (I recently added Nova Scotia to that list).

 It’s a combination of factors; the people, mountains, nature and the great open roads.
-And I couldn’t help myself with this New Brunswick & the Bay of Fundy.
+And I couldn’t help myself with this New Brunswick & the Bay of Fundy National Park.

 It’s the feeling that I could spend my whole life exploring Canada and still barely scratch the surface.
 I also make it no secret that I love a road trip.
 I’ve been driving since I was 15 (on private land, not illegally!).
 I owned a VW campervan and I plan to buy another one.
 And I can’t think of many better ways to travel than great music, good company and country roads.

-I’ve realised that over the past few years I’ve been compiling a list of Canadian Bucket List Road trips.
-Edmonton to Calgary (via Jasper and Banff) is one I’ve completed, twice actually.
-Calgary to Vancouver is another which I am yet to do.
-New Brunswick and the Bay of Fundy is now one I’ve just completed, and Cape Breton was recently ticket off.
+I’ve realised that over the past few years, I’ve been compiling a list of Canadian Bucket List Road trips.
+Edmonton to Calgary (via Jasper and Banff) is one I’ve completed twice.
+Calgary to Vancouver is another that I am yet to do.
+New Brunswick and the Bay of Fundy is now one I’ve just completed, and Cape Breton was recently ticketed off.

 This article is a guide to doing it yourself.
-It’s your day-by-day itinerary.
+It’s your day-by-day itinerary for a road trip Nouveau Brunswick.

-This road trip needed to be at least 7 days long.
+This New Brunswick road trip itinerary needed to be at least 7 days long (some people do plan a 3-day itinerary New Brunswick, but I think 7 days is more appropriate).
 So, sit back, make a cuppa, and start planning.
 Just be ready to want to book your flight to New Brunswick right away.

 First time around we flew into Moncton via Toronto with Air Canada and stayed one night here.
 It’s the closest town to our first stop Hopewell Rocks and enables you to do an ‘A to B’ road trip, flying out of Saint John a week later.